MCERQUA/josh-domain-management/tasks/domains-to-develop.md

 # Priority Domains for Development

 This document lists the main domains in Josh's portfolio that need to be set up and made live.
-Created March 30, 2025.
+Updated March 30, 2025.

 ## Currently Live Main Domains
 These domains are already live and should be maintained: